 Differences Between Offense and Defense in Football

 Most competitive sports have separate offensive and defensive components, but few of them focus on the separation of offense and defense as much as American football.
-Professional football players typically play only offense or defense, though there have been a few NFL players such as Spencer Larsen and Deion Sanders who have played on both sides of the ball.
-Having an understanding of the differences between offense and defense in football can help you to better understand the game.
+Professional football players typically play only offense or defense, though there have been a few NFL players such as Spencer Larsen and Deion Sanders who have played on both sides of the line of scrimmage.

 Football Team Makeup